utilitywarehouse/tflint-ruleset-kafka-config/rules/msk_topic_name.md

-# msk_topic
+# msk_topic_name

 ## Requirements

-An MSK topic must:
-- have the topic name prefixed with the team name
+An MSK topic must have the name prefixed with the team name

 ## Example